The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

-Consider a marked graph $G$ equipped with a filtration $\filt$ by subgraphs in which each stratum $G_i - G_{i-1}$ is a single oriented edge $E_i$.
-Following \BookTwo\ we say that a homotopy equivalence $f :G \to G$ is \emph{upper triangular} if for each $i$ we have $f(E_i) = \bar v_i E_i u_i$ for some (possibly trivial) closed paths $u_i = u_i(f),v_i = v_i(f)\subset G_{i-1}$.
-Let~${\cQ}(G)$ be the set of upper triangular homotopy equivalences of $G$ up to homotopy relative to the vertices of $G$, which is a group under the operation of composition (Lemma 6.1 of \BookTwo).
+We review some central concepts of \BookTwo.
+Given a marked graph $G$, \emph{a filtration with one-edge oriented strata} is a filtration $\filt$ in which each stratum $G_i \setminus G_{i-1}$ is a single oriented edge $E_i$.
+Given such a filtration, a homotopy equivalence $f \from G \to G$ is \emph{upper triangular} if for each $i$ we have $f(E_i) = E_i u_i$ where either $u_i=u_i(f)$ is a nontrivial closed path in $G_{i-1}$, or $u_i$ is trivial and $f \restrict E_i$ is the identity.
+Note that $f$ fixes each vertex of $G$ and is a relative train track map.
+Let~${\cQ}(G)$ be the set of upper triangular homotopy equivalences of $G$ up to homotopy relative to the vertices of $G$.
+The operation of composition descends to a group structure on $\cQ(G)$ (Lemma 6.1 of \BookTwo).
 There is a natural homomorphism $\cQ(G) \mapsto \Out(F_n)$.

 \begin{ex} Here is a special case of an outer automorphism $\phi$ as considered in Example~\ref{filling reducible}.
 Continuing the notation of that example, let $G_1 \subset G$ be roses of rank $m=3$ and rank $5$, respectively.
 Let $X,Y,Z$ be the edges of $G_1$ and $A,B$ the edges of $H_2=G \setminus G_1$.
 Fix a nontrivial word $w$ in $\<X,YX \bar Y\>$, and let $\cH'$ be the subgroup of $\cQ(G)$ whose elements have the form